 Study Intervention: None

 Primary Outcome Measure: The MDS-UPDRS factor scores and CFI of the final model for each part of the MDS-UPDRS.
 The UDysRS factor scores and CFI of the final model for the entire UDysRS.
+The MDS-NMS factor scores and CFI based on the scores of nine domains (13 original subscale domains, A to M, excluding E, G, H, and I) of MDS-NMS.

 Statistical Analysis: For the MDS-UPDRS, a confirmatory factor analysis will be run against the established English-version factor structure, by part.
 This will be done by Dr. Luo’s team.
 Similarly, for the UDysRS, Dr. Luo’s team will run a confirmatory factor analysis against the established Spanish-version factor structure, by part.
+For the MDS-NMS, a confirmatory factor analysis will be run on the nine domains against the established English-version factor structure.
+This will be done by Dr. Luo’s team as well.

 Caveats: Translation Leads are invited to serve on the MDS Translation Committee.
 From time to time, additional review of the translation may be requested.
 Translation committee members are requested to assist with translation specific inquiries from the MDS Secretariat.
 Translation leads may be requested to assist with future language translations of other MDS-owned scales as members of the MDS Translation Committee.